LIT-Protocol/lit-candide/README.md

 yarn run dev
 ```

 Afterward, your terminal should inform you that the application is being displayed at `http://localhost:5173/`.
-After logging in with (and verifying) your Google account,
+After logging in with (and verifying) your Google account, you can begin the recovery process.